qingqhua/CppDirectXRayTracing/README.md

 ### Tutorial 21
 How to do full global illumination in DXR.
 This tutorial implemented naive recursive ray tracer with Lambertian and GGX model.
 This sub-project is packaged as an win64-exe in [release](https://github.com/qingqhua/CppDirectXRayTracing/releases)
-Use keyboard 1 to switch between Lambertian GI and AO with direct lighting.
+Use keyboard number 1 to switch between Lambertian GI and AO with direct lighting.
-Use keyboard 2 to open GGX shading.
+Use keyboard number 2 to open GGX shading.
-Use keyboard 3 to open dynamic lighting.
+Use keyboard number 3 to open dynamic lighting.
 #### Lambertian GI:
 ![Lambertian GI](https://github.com/qingqhua/CppDirectXRayTracing/blob/main/images/tutorial21-lambdertian.PNG?raw=true)
 #### GGX GI: